How HIPAA Regulates Medical Waste

 How to Safely Dispose of Your PHI

-For the most part, PHI will fall into general waste; however, it could be a on other types of medical waste.
+For the most part, PHI will fall into general waste; however, it could be on other types of medical waste.
 This can be items such as labels, prescriptions, samples, and more.
 If it contains any type of identifier, it’s protected under HIPAA, and it needs to be handled properly.

 Compliance Training

-In order to stay on top of HIPAA and PHI, there is HIPAA compliance training.
+To stay on top of HIPAA and PHI, there is HIPAA compliance training.
 This can help people to understand how to uphold standards and practices.
 In addition, HIPAA requires larger companies to take training courses annually.
 Although, it’s good for everyone who handles PHI.

 There are videos or online training courses available for your convenience.
 Additionally, there are in-house training sessions available for those who want a hands-on course.